SmartyMcSmartle/CS-008-Final/README.md

 # CS-008-Final
-This is a repository for Liz, Julia, and Sarah's CS 008 final project at UVM for Fall 2017
+This is a repository containing all the files for the website RegionalRecipes